AXXAM

 Interested in going deeper into the cell?

-allowing the study of ion channels localized on the membrane of nuclei (NucleoPatch), lysosomes (LysoPatch) and mitochondria (MitoPatch).
+In the last few years, we have developed a huge expertise on organellar electrophysiology enabling the study of ion channels localized on the membrane of nuclei (manual NucleoPatch), lysosomes (LysoPatch and automated LysoPatch) and mitochondria (manual MitoPatch).

 Related Content